Koffitony/WorldSkills-Angular-Skeleton/README.md

 * [angular-animate](http://code.angularjs.org/1.2.15/docs/guide/animations)
 * jquery
 * [angular ui-bootstrap](http://angular-ui.github.io/bootstrap)
-	* **Note** grunt replaces index.html's ui-bootstrap.js with ui-bootstrap-tpls.js which contains the template files, if you want to use the custom templates (recommended), remove the -tpls from app/angular-bootstrap/bower.json under 'main'
+	* **Note** If you wan't to customize your templates, remove '-tpls' from app/angular-bootstrap/bower.json under 'main'.
+The templates can be found from the **templates** folder under app.

 Starting a new project